 I served as Pastor of Irving Park Baptist Church in Chicago, IL for over 7 years.
 As a pastor, I was devoted to a ministry of nurturing, teaching, and inspiring congregations to be Christ’s disciples.
 I believe that the church should be a vital force in community by faithfully sharing the Good News of Christ through both word and action.
 I actively participated in the local Irving Park community through the Irving Park Ministerial Alliance and in the greater Chicago community through the Community Renewal Society and other faith-based organizations.

 I received a Doctor of Ministry degree from Howard University Divinity School in May 2004, a Master of Divinity from Wesley Theological Seminary in 1997, a law degree from Northwestern University in 1979, and a Bachelor of Science degree in Elementary Education from Southern Illinois University.
 I was ordained to preach the gospel through the Progressive National Baptist Convention and the American Baptist Churches, USA in March of 1998.
 I am married to the Reverend William Greene, an elder in the United Methodist Church.
-I have two sons, Reggie and Bakori Davis, and two beautiful grandchildren, Kayin Burnette Davis and Devin Murray Davis, sons of Bakori and Adrienne.
+I have two sons, Reggie and Bakori Davis, and three beautiful grandchildren, Kayin, Devin, and Cole Davis, sons of Bakori and Adrienne.

 All of the above has led me to believe that I have something to say to the world around me, and I can say it best through story-telling, writing and speaking.
 My first book, Angels All Around, was a joy to write.
+My second book, The Revolutionary Power of the Lord’s Prayer, was an inspiration that I believe will help to make a positive difference in the world.
 My hope is to inspire others to become the beautiful people that God always intended them to be, and to help bring the powerful force of faith in action to make a better world for all God’s people.
 To God be the glory!